 The two staple cards for this deck - Lightforged Zealot and Lightforged Crusader - are hugely powerful if you manage to get them played.
 There’s a chance you won’t need them, but they’re perfect for those games where your aggression needs a tiny bit extra to finish your opponent off.

-Mid game: Keep flooding the board with everything you have, and if you’ve got a bigger minion in play (like the 3/6 from Sanctuary) give it Blessing of Wisdom to cycle through your deck with each attack.
-Brazen Zealot can also be played alongside all your other cheap minions like Sandwasp Queen’s tokens and even your Hero Power to buff its attack.
+Mid game: Keep flooding the board.
+Underlight Angling Rod gives you more fuel for this, and Libram of Wisdom is often a constant free buff for a minion on your board.
+Brazen Zealot can also be played alongside all your other cheap minions and even your Hero Power to buff its attack.
 At 4 mana, Lightforged Zealot should be played as soon as possible, as it’s the same mana cost as Truesilver Champion but comes with a free 4/2 minion that can deal big damage with its aggressive stats.
 The total amount of face damage you can dish out is pretty high, so keep getting those hits in and try to whittle your opponent down before they can respond.

 Late game: At this point, you might be running low on fuel.
-You’ve Discovered a couple strong Dragons with Bronze Explorer, you’ve played your 4 mana 8/8 in Nozdormu the Timeless and Tirion Fordring is on his last legs.
+You've played a bunch of Librams for cheap, whacked a couple Murlocs onto the board, and generally done pretty well to survive this long.
+No worries though.
 Luckily, Lightforged Crusader is here to save the day, giving you 5 cards and a 7/7 body for 7 mana.
 If you’re lucky, you’ll get impactful direct damage too, like Consecration or Hammer of Wrath, but most of the Paladin cards available should be useful in some way.
+You can also use Lady Liadrin to fill your hand with Librams, which will ideally be super cheap by this point in the game and help you finish strongly.

 This should help you get that last bit of damage out there, and take down your enemy before they can stabilise and run you out of resources.